Religion in Norway: Christianity

+The Norwegian flag is formed by the Nordic cross, symbol of Christianity.

+Saint Olaf, the patron saint and former king of the Kingdom of Norway.

 From conversion to the Reformation

 The conversion of Norway to Christianity began in the 1000s.
 The raids on the British isles and on the Frankish kingdoms had brought the Vikings in touch with Christianity.
 Haakon the Good of Norway, who had grown up in England, tried to introduce Christianity in the mid-10th century but had met resistance from pagan leaders and soon abandoned the idea.

 Anglo-Saxon missionaries from England and Germany had tried to convert Norwegians to Christianity but only had limited success.
 However, they succeeded in converting Olaf I of Norway to Christianity.
 Olaf II of Norway (later Saint Olaf) had more success in his attempts to convert the population with many Norwegians converting in the process, and he is credited with Christianizing Norway.

 The Christians in Norway often established churches or other holy sites at places that had previously been sacred under the Norse religion.
 The spread of conversion can be measured by burial sites as Pagans were buried with grave goods while Christians were not.
 Christianity had become well established in Norway by the middle of the 11th century and had become dominant by the middle of the 12th century.
 Stave churches were built of wood without the use of nails in the 13th century.